Digital product developer, designer and technologist.

 The actual specification of sizes and variants required for a particular element (picture or image) is rightly a front-end concern.
 The specification should be co-located with the view layer or templates responsible for rendering the image markup.

 The source of any images, whether a local filesystem or external image service, is environment-specific and will typically vary from site to site, and across local development, staging and production.
 So domain, hostname, port, API key and secret, etc., should be externally configurable (from environment variables).
-Because of course, we’re all following 12-factor
+Because of course, we’re all following 12-factor principles, right?

 Finally, the specific image to be rendered is the concern of the content management or data layer.
 This layer should be largely ignorant of the particular image service in use, and of presentation concerns.
 There are exceptions of course, but for the most part only minimal image data should be persisted within the content layer.